-Actually, it’s really tough to talk about “Tibetan weather,” since many of the places you might like to visit — like Everest Base Camp, Lhasa, Derge and Lake Namtso — all have their own micro-climates.
+Actually, it’s really tough to talk about “Tibet weather,” since many of the places you might like to visit — like Everest Base Camp, Lhasa, Derge and Lake Namtso — all have their own micro-climates.
 Not to mention that climate change is definitely affecting the weather patterns in Tibet, which makes your trip planning even more challenging.

 To help you, we’ve compiled what we know from personal experience, asking Tibetan agents, and what we’ve gleaned as common knowledge from trolling the interwebs and a whole bunch of Tibet travel forums and blogs.

-Weather by Season
+Tibet Weather by Season

 All over Tibet, summers are mild with a fair amount of rain that tends to fall at night.
 The rainy season runs roughly from June to September, but especially in July and August.
 A big plus is that this is the greenest time of year and for many the most beautiful.
 Days in Lhasa can be t-shirt weather, when the strong sun is out, which is often, though the nights will cool down a lot.
 In general the temperatures will of course get colder — sometimes a lot colder — as you move out of the main valleys into higher altitude.
 If you’re going to Everest Base Camp in the summer you could be disappointed by clouds socking in the summit for days on end.
 The rain can also be an issue if you’re trekking during the summer months.
 The rainy season of July and August can play havoc with the roads all over Tibet, perhaps especially in Kham and Amdo.
 This is also the high season for Chinese tourists, in areas all over Tibet, but especially the Central Tibet and Everest itineraries.